Hey!

 Couple’s Photos

-These are the photos that couples put on their holiday cards, the gallery wall in their home, and on their desk at work.
+These are the photos that you’ll put on your holiday cards, the gallery wall in your home, and on your desk at work.
 All in all, though, the great thing about an elopement day is that it’s not an 8 hour photoshoot where you stand and smile for the camera in stiff poses.
 We’ll be doing things you love throughout the day, and I’ll be there to document every joyful moment.
 Which brings me to my next point…

 Exploring & Activities